-Transport in Athens
+Public transport in Athens

-The advantage of a Athens city trip is that most sights are within walking distance of each other, so you rarely have to use public transport.
+The advantage of a Athens city trip is that most sights are within walking distance of each other, so you rarely have to use the Athens public transport.
 The only location that is too far out of the city center is the port of Piraeus and the other reason you may want to use the metro network is for airport transfers.
-Probably you will ignore public transport for the rest of your city trip or use the hop-on hop-off buses at the most for sightseeing.
+Probably you will ignore public transport for the rest of your city trip or use the Athens hop-on hop-off buses at the most for sightseeing.

 The Athens metro network consists of 3 metro lines.
 If you have a hotel in the center of Athens, your hotel is probably near the metro station 'Monastiraki', 'Syntagma' or 'Akropoli'.
-The metros run every 5 to 10 minutes.
+The Athens metros run every 5 to 10 minutes.
 Usually the metro runs in the morning from 5:30 am to midnight during the week and until about 1:30 am on weekends.
 You can see the exact time schedule in this overview.